top of page

 (301) 816-8181

-Color of Crohn's & Chronic Illness is a nonprofit organization focused on health equity, digestive diseases and chronic illnesses in the BIPOC (black, indigenous, persons of color) community.
-COCCI's mission is to improve the quality of life for BIPOC who are affected by IBD, Digestive Disorders and associated Chronic Illnesses; through Community, Research, Education, and Advocacy.
+Color of Gastrointestinal Illness is a nonprofit organization focused on health equity, digestive diseases and chronic illnesses in the BIPOC (black, indigenous, persons of color) community.
+COGI's mission is to improve the quality of life for BIPOC who are affected by IBD, Digestive Disorders and associated Chronic Illnesses; through Community, Research, Education, and Advocacy.

 _________________________________________________________________________________________________________________________________